wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 Item 1. will happen sooner or later (I am saying that to myself for 10 years already, so I am confident, hehe).
-Fixing 2. is something I looked up and did not find an option on "inotifywait" man pages, I might be able to do it with linux tooling but I experience myself wasting a lot of time in digging into that, so I avoid this rabbit hole now.
+Fixing 2. is something I looked up and did not find an option on "inotifywait" man pages, I might be able to do it with linux tooling but I experience myself wasting a lot of time digging into that, so I avoid this rabbit hole now.

 I am definitely not going to do 3. since this feels just counter intuitive to me.
 Why should I circumvent